npr/nprapi-wordpress/docs/pulling-single-story.md

 ![NPR story custom fields WordPress post edit screen](/assets/npr-story-custom-fields.png)

-If you are familiar with WordPress theming, you might use this for customizing your WordPress theme to display content in these custom fields.
+If you are familiar with WordPress theming, you could customize your WordPress theme to display content in these custom fields.